Mission

 Create a community that celebrates native planting, knowledge sharing, and overall gardening education in a fun, social, and no pressure environment.
 The below resources serve as guides in our interest to support and promote local ecosystems.

-Upcoming meetings
+Upcoming Event

 Meetings typically occur on the 3rd weekend of the month from May through September on a Friday, Saturday, or Sunday.
 That month’s host will decide the day, time, and topic for the meeting.

 - June – June 24, 2:00 p.m.
-Meet and Greet + Intro to Pollinator Pathway
+Meet and Greet + Info on Invasive Jumping Worms.
+See more background in ‘News’ section below

-- Location: Beth Brody’s house (392 Lake Raponda Rd)
+- Location: Beth Brody’s house (392 Lake Raponda Rd).

 - July – July 15, 2:00 p.m. at Nasami Farms